lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 <div align="center">
-<h1>Monotone WordPress Theme</h1>
+<h1>Monotone Flex Page Theme</h1>
   <img src="logo.jpg" width="400" />
 </div>

 Monotone is a flexible, modular WordPress theme that leverages the power of Advanced Custom Fields (ACF) for layout configuration.
-It uses a modern Vite build system and provides a variety of theme color options, including a high-contrast mode for accessibility.
-All fonts are served directly from the theme directory, ensuring a consistent and fast user experience.
+It uses a modern Vite asset build process for SCSS, Bootstrap and JavaScript, and all fonts are served directly from the theme, ensuring a consistent and fast user experience.

 ## Features